coding-sue-true/sparta-SDET-ui_testing-Selenium-POM/README.md

 ## Main
 After practising Unit Testing with the [FizzBuzz challenge](https://github.com/coding-sue-true/sparta-SDET-unit_testing-fizzbuzz), and Integration Testing by [testing](https://github.com/coding-sue-true/sparta-SDET-integration_testing-SOM) data from an API, we started practising User Acceptance Testing.
-This implied testing the different steps of login into a real website, more specifically into [BBC](https://www.bbc.co.uk/).
+This implied testing the different steps of signing up into a real website, more specifically into [TOOls QA](http://demoqa.com/registration/).

 For this exercise we used Ruby language and Selenium.